yegor256/factbase/README.md

 assert(f2.query('(eq foo 42)').each.to_a.size == 1)
 ```

-All terms available in a query:
+There are some terms available in a query:

 * `(always)` and `(never)` are "true" and "false"
 * `(not t)` inverses the `t` if it's boolean (exception otherwise)